Gorresio/python-hash-chain-logging-system/README.md

 Copy of Simplified BSD License license is present in ./LICENSE file

-The use of hash-chain-logging-system is at your own risk: read thelicense.
+The use of hash-chain-logging-system is at your own risk: read the license.